My skincare routine at 52 and the ingredients that really work for mature skin

 Retinoids

-Retinol is a less potent form of vitamin A that is a couple of conversion steps away from the form of vitamin A that’s made in our skin which is retinoic acid.
+Retinol is a less potent form of vitamin A that is a couple of conversion steps away from the form of vitamin A that’s made in our skin – retinoic acid.

-The benefits for mature skin are retinoids’ undoubted potential to reduce fine lines and skin pigmentation because they’re speeding up our cell turnover helping to resurface our skin.
+The benefits for mature skin are retinoids’ undoubted potential to reduce fine lines and skin pigmentation.

-And when we get the balance right on our skin so we’re not going too strong too often, then retinoids are a really helpful addition to any skincare routine.
+When we get the balance right on our skin so we’re not going too strong too often, retinoids are a really helpful addition to any skincare routine.

 My favorite retinals